Planning Your Visit

 Thank you for your interest in visiting the Sidney and Lois Eskenazi Museum of Art at Indiana University.
 Here is a list of useful tips for a fun and successful trip to the museum.

 All museum facilities are accessible to people with disabilities.
-The north entrance on the mezzanine level is wheelchair accessible, with a curb cut leading from the parking lot to the door.
+The north entrance from the arboretum on the mezzanine level is best for pick ups and drop offs.
 An elevator that reaches all floors of the museum is self-operated and wheelchair accessible.
-The museum has a free wheelchair available: inquire at the information desk on the first floor of the museum's atrium.
+The museum has several free wheelchairs available: please ask a security guard or inquire at the information desk on the first floor of the museum's atrium.